lordblcksyde/VRM_MTOON_MATERIAL-TO-PRINCIPLED_BSDF/README.md

 ## 📌 The Problem It Solves

-- Converts the Default Mtoon Shader to Principled Bsdf and also assigns the Image Texture to its Emission socket (You can set it to 0 if you don't want it)
+- Converts all default MToon shaders to Principled BSDF at once and connects their Image Textures to the Emission input.
+Set Emission Strength to 0 to disable it.

 ---